 If you agree to work with the Student Success Team and can meet the criteria below, students on Academic Notice will be assigned priority registration (before the seniors).
 Students who are not on academic notice are also encouraged to work with the Student Success Team.

-Recovery Program criteria:
+Recovery Program requirements:

 Academic notice (probation) resources